A Complete Guide to Buying an Investment Property in Australia

 Sydney’s current average rental output rate is 5% (annual rental income as a percentage of house prices) (data source RP-DATA Rismark).
 The rental income can be roughly the same as the cost of holding the property, and some even have pure cash flow income.

-According to statistics provided by Australia in the past 120 years, Australia’s real estate market is of lower risk compared to real estate markets of other countries.
+According to statistics provided by Australia in the past 120 years, Australia’s real estate investment market is of lower risk compared to the markets of other countries.
 Property prices have been appreciating at an average annual compound growth rate of 6.8%.

 - Easy to invest

-Another good reason is that it is easy to invest in properties in Australia.
-Unlike other countries, Australia does not have strict foreign investment laws, making it easier for investors to invest in the Australian property market.
+Another good reason is that it is easy to buy and invest in properties in Australia.
+Unlike other countries, Australia does not have strict foreign investment laws, making it easier for investors to invest in the Australian real estate market.

 Here are some things you should be aware of:

 - Australia has effective and strong consumer protection legislation through the National Consumer Credit Protection Act 2009 (NCCP Act)

 - The legal system in Australia is similar to the UK system